graficos/churnlens-extension/README.md

   <h3 align="center">ChurnLens</h3>
 </div>

-**ChurnLens** helps you identify "hotspots" in your codebase by visualizing code churn directly in the VS Code File Explorer.
-Files that change frequently are highlighted with different colors in a custom "Churn Explorer" sidebar, allowing you to spot potential areas of instability, high churnor high maintenance at a glance.
+**ChurnLens** helps you identify "hotspots" in your codebase by visualizing code churn directly in the IDE sodebar.
+Files that change frequently are highlighted with different colors in a custom "Churn Explorer" sidebar, allowing you to spot potential areas of instability, high churn or high maintenance at a glance.

 This extension is inspired by the research on code churn as a predictor of defects: